spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 | SCDF-K8S-Server 2.6.x |     1.1.x     |
 | SCDF-K8S-Server 2.7.x |     2.0.x     |

-## Register prebuilt applications
+## Registering Prebuilt Applications

-All the prebuilt streaming applications:
+All of the prebuilt streaming applications:

 - Are available as Apache Maven artifacts or Docker images.
 - Use RabbitMQ or Apache Kafka.
 - Support monitoring via Prometheus and InfluxDB.
 - Contain metadata for application properties used in the UI and code completion in the shell.

-Applications can be registered individually using the `app register` functionality or as a group using the `app import` functionality.
+You can register applications individually by using the `app register` functionality or as a group by using the `app import` functionality.
-There are also `dataflow.spring.io` links that represent the group of prebuilt applications for a specific release which is useful for getting started.
+There are also `dataflow.spring.io` links that represent the group of prebuilt applications for a specific release, which is useful for getting started.

-You can register applications using the UI or the shell.
+You can register applications by using either the UI or the shell.
-Even though we are only using two prebuilt applications, we will register the full set of prebuilt applications.
+Even though we use only two prebuilt applications, we register the full set of prebuilt applications.

-The easiest way to install Data Flow on Kubernetes is using the Helm chart that uses RabbitMQ as the default messaging middleware.
+The easiest way to install Data Flow on Kubernetes is to use the Helm chart that uses RabbitMQ as the default messaging middleware.
-The command to import the Kafka version of the applications is
+The command to import the Kafka version of the applications is as follows:

 ```bash
 dataflow:>app import --uri https://dataflow.spring.io/kafka-docker-latest